 The Contemporary Transatlantic Reading Group meets once monthly, date dependent on members’ availability.
 This group selects readings based on student members’ interests and faculty input, giving special attention to works receiving widespread critical attention in the moment.
 Works included on exam lists will also be given priority, depending on group membership.
 The goal is to include works from a diverse array of authors and styles, including emerging genres and forms.
 The reading group will also function to keep each other informed on opportunities in the field including conference and publication opportunities.
 The ultimate goal for the contemporary American reading group is to keep group members informed on trends in the field and provide consistent support for their research interests and development.

 The Interdisciplinary Disability Studies Reading Group is dedicated to the integration of disability studies and pedagogy in both post-secondary education and academic research.
 In examining the ways disability intersects with gender and sexual identity, class structures, and racial inequalities, IDS rethinks social and medical concepts of disability from a disability justice perspective.
 All graduate students and faculty in the humanities are welcome to participate in reading group sessions, which occur two to three times per semester.

 The Old and Middle English reading group is focused on building reading and interpretive proficiency in these languages for grad students interested in the study of the Premodern and the history of the English Language.
 This is a no-prep reading group, meaning that students show up and work through texts together at the meeting.
 Often, there will be assistance in the form of textbooks and Language and/or English faculty presence.
-Currently, the group meets weekly, alternating between Old and Middle English work each week.
+Currently, the group meets weekly, focusing on the language and mechanics of Old English.